ungineering/wp_electionpromisestracker/README.md

   First, create a new database with the name ept.
   Then import the mentioned database file.
 You can do so from your terminal with the following command: mysql -u username -p ept < ept.sql

-9. Now opening www.electionpromisestracker.in in your browser should fetch you the local version of the website.
-Disable wifi and check.
-If the website is still opening it is the local version.